 From the outset, building and operating Nikoi along strict sustainable principles has been at the forefront of the development plans for the island.

-All of the staff working for Nikoi except for the General Manager and our Marine Conservation Officer are Indonesian.
+All of the staff working for Nikoi except for the Guest Relations Manager and our Marine Conservation Officer are Indonesian.
 Many started working with Nikoi during the construction phase and have gone on to learn new skills that have allowed them to work in front of house roles.
+We employ a full time HR manager and have introduced many innovative HR policies.
 As a result of this Nikoi has a very high staff retention and loyalty.